eldios/connect-cradle/README.md

 ## Readme.md Thanks

-  Tj I almost feel shame to copy bit-a-bit your Readme.md but I'm a really lazy programmer :P Thanks for all your work!
+  Tj I almost feel shame to copy bit-a-bit your most of your connect-redis code but I'm a really lazy programmer :P Thanks for all your work! \o/